 As a result, the Bishop, Dr. W. T. Havard, issued a decree in 1943 stating "that the church was to be known henceforth as the Church of St. David".

 By the early 1870's the building was being described as "most inconvenient" and structural faults had appeared and as a result a faculty was granted in 1873 for major alterations.
 This entailed the removal of the galleries and the construction of a chancel with organ chamber and vestry, the removal of the reredos, which had been erected using the screen from the old church, and the replacement of the old box-pews by oak pews free to all.
 A new font and pulpit were also added.

 The cost of this renovation was £3,000.
 The architect was Mr. David Walker of Liverpool, and the builder, E. Williams of Newtown.

 The service of re-dedication took place in August 1874 conducted by the Bishop of Hereford.

 Further alterations were made in 1909 when parts of the rood-screen were used to line the sanctuary, then in 1938 came the erection of the Lady Chapel, again parts of the old screen were used, and the re-decoration of the interior.
 The architect for this latter operation was H. L. North of Llanfairfechan.

 Further major repairs and re-decoration were carried out from 1961-4 at a cost of £10,000.

 (extracted from A brief history of the Buildings of the Church in the Parishes of Newtown & Llanlwlchaiarn by H.N.
 Oliver)

 Sadly, because of insurmountable infrastructure problems, the church had to close in June 2006 and the Parish of Newtown merged with the Parish of Llanllwchaiarn.
-The Medieval rood screen, pictured at the top of the page, is not on the gallery in the church of St Llwchaiarn, Llanllwchaiarn - its third home.
+The Medieval rood screen is pictured at the top of the page in its third home - it is now on the gallery in the church of St Llwchaiarn, Llanllwchaiarn.